 What Muscles Does a Rowing Machine Work?
-Before and After Pics & Benefits
+Before & After Pics & Benefits

-A woman with her hair in a ponytail, wearing a black tank top, black pants, and red shoes, is using rowing on a machine while wondering what muscles does a rowing machine work and she's inside a studio that has a hanging fan in the background and white brick walls.
+A woman in a ponytail, dressed in a black tank top, black pants, and red shoes, exercises on a rowing machine in a studio with a hanging fan and white brick walls.

 In general the muscles worked while rowing include: